toridaughton/python_capstone/mvp.md

 - Users can get additional resources or potential causes to symptoms via external API

-- User can discover potential patterns/triggers by use of python AI / Machine learning
+- User can discover potential patterns/triggers of their symptoms by use of python AI / Machine learning